-The first step to take before engaging with any supplier is to go through his past and current projects and to investigate his knowledge about tax and legal implication of exporting and importing.
-Knowing the supplier beforehand helps to create and build a healthy relationship.
+The first step to take before engaging with any supplier is to go through his past and current projects and to investigate his knowledge about tax and legal implications of exporting and importing.
+Knowing the supplier beforehand helps to create and build healthy relations.

 Belonging to a different culture may give rise to different views and interpretations while having the same conversation.

-Communication is absolutely necessary for many aspects of business.
-If a supplier doesn’t understand the company’s strategic goals that may fulfill the needs and requirements due to poor results.
-Maintaining a good contact with the suppliers can benefit the organization in a big way.
+Communication is absolutely necessary for many aspects of the business.
+If a supplier doesn’t understand the company’s strategic goals that may fulfil the needs and requirements due to poor results.
+Maintaining good contact with the suppliers can benefit the organization in a big way.

-Many times, non-transparency of the supplier’s process creates gaps in the company-supplier relationship.
+Many times, the non-transparency of the supplier’s process creates gaps in the company-supplier relationship.
 Technology can play a crucial role to fill this gap.
-Analyze the whole process more effectively by using online purchase order and invoice management tool like Invoicera.
+Analyze the whole process more efficient by using an online purchase order and invoice management tool like Invoicera.

 Suppliers deal with many organizations at once.
-Often the order is delivered late by the supplier because of unavailability of the product.
-These type of late deliveries can weaken the relationship.
+Often the order is delivered late by the supplier because of the unavailability of the product.
+These types of late deliveries can weaken the relationship.
 Forecasting the requirements of the company can help in running the SRM process smoothly.

 At times, the delivered product turns out to be damaged or flawed.
 Aggressive steps at such times can ruin a relationship.
 One should notify the supplier respectfully and ask him to replace it.
-A healthy balance maintained while taking steps against suppliers who are under-performing.
-A healthy balance manages under-performing suppliers.
+A healthy balance is maintained while taking steps against suppliers who are underperforming.
+A healthy balance manages underperforming suppliers.

 If the supplier doesn’t understand, what the company wants its customers to experience through their products, he won’t be able to provide enough supplies.
 One should make sure that the supplier knows the company’s motto.
 They should be given appropriate training to ensure expectation levels.